 Generations of farmers have worked and shaped the Lake District.
 They have helped the region become known for delicious, savoury, rustic dishes that are beloved across Britain.
 This has been complemented by a growing interest in gastronomy.
 With family companies producing small batch gourmet delights from local ingredients.
 Here are just some of Cumbria’s favourite regional delicacies; Lake District specialties to make your mouth water.

 In 1854, Victorian cook Sarah Nelson invented the delicious Grasmere Gingerbread®.
 Today the shop is run by third generation family members.
 You can buy award winning rum butter, toffee, rich conserves, ginger ale and other Lakes favourites like Cartmel Village Store Sticky Toffee Sauce and Kendal Mint Cake.
 You can also arrange a group visit.
-There you can learn about the history of the shop, as well as sample some mouth-watering freshly baked gingerbread.
+There you can learn about the history of the shop.
+As well as sample some mouth-watering fresh baked gingerbread.

 Tips: They’re currently selling online, but popularity means there are long wait times for delivery!

 Cartmel Sticky Toffee Pudding

 Twenty years ago, the proprietors of Cartmel Village Shop began making sticky toffee puddings in the back kitchen.
 These award-winning puddings are handmade from 100% natural ingredients.
 And today, they’re available in luxury supermarkets and department stores.
 Including Booths, Selfridges, Harvey Nichols and Fortnum and Mason.
 They’ve even been endorsed by Nigella Lawson–